An in-depth report on the causes, diagnosis, treatment, and prevention of fibromyalgia.

 - Weight gain

-As with all medications, tricyclic antidepressants must be taken as directed.
+As a general rule with medications, tricyclic antidepressants must be taken as directed.
 An overdose can be life threatening.

 Unfortunately, not all people respond to tricyclics, and the effects wear off in some people, sometimes after only a month.